Resource Links Policy Submittal and Posting Guidelines

 Pages containing links to other articles are acceptable, but the links should add good information rather than just be included for link building or promotion of a product or service.

-Sites/Pages with links to “Affiliates” and/or “Associates” for the purpose of earning commissions or referral fees must meet the additional requirements listed under “Content Marketing Guidelines” below.
+Sites/Pages with links to “Affiliates” and/or “Associates” for the purpose of earning commissions or referral fees must meet the additional requirements listed under “Content Marketing Guidelines” further down the page.

 To be avoided: